Best Books From 2017

 The Book Girls Say…

-Any of Elin Hilderbrand’s books would make an excellent island book pick, but we love that this one lets you compare two different New England islands while also enjoying a summery sister story that ranges from charming to scandalous.
+While most of Elin Hilderbrand’s books transport you to Nantucket, we love that this one lets you compare two different New England islands while also enjoying a summery sister story that ranges from charming to scandalous.

 Also Featured on These Book Lists: